DealingLace/HDAnywhereMHUB-HA/README.md

 Each media player entity is named based on the MHUB device name and the output port (e.g., MHUB U (4x3+1) A, MHUB U (4x3+1) B).

+- Note that the device name is not the component name from the manufacturer, rather what was assigned to it during setup (eg., House Coolguys A, House Coolguys B)

 ### 4. Unique Entity IDs

 The integration automatically assigns a unique entity ID for each output based on the MHUB name, the output ID (like A, B, C), and the IP address.
 This ensures persistent tracking across Home Assistant restarts.